Meaningful Movement

 Whether taking a dance class or becoming fully immersed in the choreographic, rehearsal, performance, and social aspects of our Ensemble program, aspiring and accomplished dancers find our program inspirational and deeply involving.

-Professional dancer Sofia Gorder and her team direct and choreograph middle and upper schoolers across the full gamut of styles—from modern dance to musical theater, and from jazz improvisation to contemporary ballet.
-Every year, two dance concerts—one in fall, one in winter—energize our school community.
+Professional dancer Sofia Cutrubus and her team direct and choreograph middle and upper schoolers across the full gamut of styles—from modern dance to musical theater, and from jazz improvisation to contemporary ballet.
+Every year, the program showcases student works in an annual concert that energizes our school community.

 Programming